8 Ways to Keep Money-Related Stress From Ruining Your Holidays

 Fill in some of the extras with low-cost items the kids will still love.

 If you shop for the adults on your list at the dollar store or thrift shop, you’d probably wind up gifting a bunch of junk nobody can use.
 Kids’ toys, however, can come cheap without losing their usefulness.

 The toddlers in my family are among my favorite to buy gifts for — their tastes are pretty simple.

 Thrift stores are great for fun dress-up clothes for kids.
 I had an amazing old prom dress when I was young!
-I also found small items like plastic jewelry and play makeup at Dollar General last year that my niece still loves.
+I also found small items like plastic jewelry and play makeup at Dollar General one year that my niece still loves.

 Be selective with where you cut costs on kids’ gifts, though.
 If they’re asking specifically for a set of Shopkins toys, don’t stick a cheap knockoff under the tree.
 It’s not the same, and they’ll tell you!

 Generic toys like dress-up clothes, balls and coloring books, however, don’t have to be Frozen-branded to be fun.

 6. Create a Shopping List and Plan Ahead

 Some of the greatest financial stress around the holidays comes from unexpected expenses, says Experian.
 Curb this by planning ahead.

 We’ve created a simple holiday budgeting worksheet to help you keep track of your holiday shopping lists and expenses.